Most Talked-About Controversies Linked to Stephen A. Smith

 March 9, 2015: Comments on Chip Kelly's Roster Moves

-On March 9, 2015, during an episode of First Take, Stephen A. Smith commented on Philadelphia Eagles' head coach Chip Kelly's roster moves, suggesting they made some people uncomfortable.
+On March 9, 2015, during an episode of First Take, Stephen A. Smith commented on Chip Kelly's roster moves, suggesting they left some players feeling uncomfortable.

-On May 8, 2015, LeSean McCoy admitted in an interview with ESPN The Magazine that he didn't see eye to eye with Chip Kelly and believed some roster moves were racially motivated.
+On May 8, 2015, LeSean McCoy admitted in an interview that he believed some of Chip Kelly's roster moves were racially motivated.

 June 11, 2015: Criticism for Comment on Female Soccer Players

-On June 11, 2015, Stephen A. Smith received criticism for a comment he made about female soccer players during the 2015 FIFA Women's World Cup while on SportsCenter.
+On June 11, 2015, Stephen A. Smith received criticism for a comment he made about female soccer players during the 2015 FIFA Women's World Cup regarding them not wanting to mess up their hair.

-In August 2017, Stephen A. Smith criticized NBA player Zach Randolph after he was arrested for possession of marijuana with intent to sell.
+In August 2017, Stephen A. Smith criticized NBA player Zach Randolph, who was arrested for possession of marijuana with the intent to sell.

-In 2018, after J. R. Smith's blunder in Game 1 of the NBA Finals, Stephen A. Smith jokingly delivered his "Stay off the weed!" line at a live First Take taping, implying the blunder was due to being high.
-The Warriors won the series.
+In 2018, following J. R. Smith's blunder in Game 1 of the NBA Finals, Stephen A. Smith jokingly delivered his "Stay off the weed!" line at a live First Take taping in Oakland, implying J. R. Smith might have been high at the time.

-In May 2019, Stephen A. Smith criticized NBA player D'Angelo Russell after he was cited for marijuana possession at LaGuardia Airport.
+In May 2019, Stephen A. Smith criticized NBA player D'Angelo Russell, who was cited for marijuana possession at New York's LaGuardia Airport.

-In June 2021, Stephen A. Smith criticized NBA player Alex Caruso after he was arrested in Texas for marijuana possession.
+In June 2021, Stephen A. Smith criticized NBA player Alex Caruso, who was arrested in Texas for marijuana possession.

-In 2024, Stephen A. Smith announced he voted for Kamala Harris in the election during an appearance on Real Time With Bill Maher, expressing disappointment in her performance and feeling like a fool.
+In 2024, Stephen A. Smith announced he voted for Kamala Harris in the election on Real Time With Bill Maher.
+He expressed disappointment in her performance, stating it made him "feel like [a] damn fool".